How Long Does Probate Take in NSW?

 When to Apply for Probate: Timeframes to Lodge Application from the Date of Death

-An executor is required to apply for probate within 6 months of the date of death of the deceased person.
-If an application for probate has been filed more than 6 months from the date of the deceased’s death, the executor will need to provide a valid reason for the delay.
+An executor is expected to apply for probate within six months of the date of death.
+If the application is filed later, the executor must provide the Court with a valid explanation for the delay.

-The executor must wait at least 14 days from the date of the Notice of Intention to Apply for Probate before filing the probate application.
-This is to ensure other interested parties have a 14 day period to raise concerns regarding the impending application, where necessary.
+In addition, an executor must wait at least 14 days after publishing the Notice of Intention to Apply for Probate before lodging the application.
+This period allows beneficiaries, creditors, or other interested parties to raise any concerns.

 Obtain Probate: How Long Does It Take to Get Probate in NSW?

-The time it takes for the Court to grant probate will depend on several factors, including the Court’s processing times, whether the Court issues requisitions, and the time it takes to respond to the requisitions.
+The time it takes for the Court to grant probate depends on several factors, including the NSW Supreme Court probate processing times, whether requisitions are issued, and how quickly they are answered.

-What To Do if You Receive a Requisition After Application Being Filed?
+What To Do if You Receive a Probate Requisition in NSW

 If the Court requires further information or documentation in relation to any aspect of the application, it will issue a requisition.